Astro uses file-based routing to generate your build URLs based on the file layout of your project

 .astro page components as well as Markdown and MDX Files (

 src/pages/ directory automatically become pages on your website.
 Each page’s route corresponds to its path and filename within the

 Dynamic routesSection titled Dynamic routes

-An Astro page file can specify dynamic route parameters in its filename to generate matching pages.
-For example, you might create an
+An Astro page file can specify dynamic route parameters in its filename to generate multiple, matching pages.
+For example,

 author becomes a parameter that you can access from inside the page.